 Outro

-This outing was relatively short without the extra road walk.
-On the way down, we moved slightly to the north of the crest.
-So I could keep snowshoes on for a while.
-But I took them off just before we went back onto the road.
-Then we shortcut down to NF-4308.
+The trip was relatively short without the road walk.
+On the way down, we went slightly to the north to keep the snowshoes on.
+Then I took them off before returning to the road, where we shortcutted to NF-4308.

 See more trip photos here.